-Sodexo continues to be a key partner in increasing access to food from the campus farm for the student body.
-With the addition of a second hoop house, production of dining hall favorites like tomatoes, salad greens, green beans, and squash is set to take off in Fall 2019.
-The partnership between Sodexo and the Farm extends beyond one of wholesale sales.
-Sodexo often sponsors farm events by preparing farm-food for on farm luncheons, sponsors student positions and supports farm operations in cooler months with access to an indoor wash station and prep areas for processed goods.
+Sodexo continues to be a key partner in increasing access to food from the the Farm at SMC for the student body.
+Dining hall favorites such as tomatoes, salad greens, green beans, squash, sweet peppers, and carrots have been sourced from the Farm when there is an excess.
+In 2023, the Farm sold 983 pounds of food to Sodexo to be used for food in the Green Mountain Dining Hall.
+However, the partnership between Sodexo and the Farm extends beyond one of wholesale sales.
+Sodexo often sponsors farm events by preparing farm food for on-farm luncheons, sponsors student positions, and supports farm operations in cooler months with access to an indoor wash station and prep areas for processed goods.

 Other sustainable initiatives that part of campus dining include: